Privacy & Security

 - Protect your identity.
 Check your credit report once per year for free.
 Shred all documentation you no longer need.
 Let us scan your driver's license or ID for verification purposes.
 Check out our ID Theft Protection services.

-- Stay up-to-date on frauds and scams.
+- Stay up-to-date on common scams and phishing attempts.